-Whether you're a first-time homebuyer or you're on your fifth home purchase, it can help to be familiar with what a home inspection checklist will include so you can know exactly what to expect on the big day.
+Whether you're a first-time homebuyer or you're on your fifth home purchase, it can help to be familiar with what a home inspection checklist will include and what common home inspection issues arise so you can know exactly what to expect on the big day.

 The inspection report will also teach you the ins and outs of the home you are about to acquire and care for.
 Your home inspector will likely go through the inspection report with you and your real estate agent in great detail so that you can understand exactly what you're getting into, whether it's a turnkey home with just a few issues or a fixer upper with major issues that's in need of an overhaul.

 If the inspector finds that the home requires major repairs — for example, the house needs a new roof or an entirely new HVAC system — this is information a buyer can take to the seller and negotiate for a lower price or ask the seller to pay for some or all of the repairs.
 However, your inspection report will also likely include a smaller laundry list of items that might be too minuscule to ask the seller to fix but will be good for you to know so you can fix them before you move in or add them to your to-do list.

 Examining the Roof